grant-olson/grant-olson.github.io/_posts/2014-05-13-reason_938_to_make_sure_your_test_fails_before_it_passes.md

       Geomancer.zip_code_only?("15217").should
     end

-I only noticed it when I wrote the next test and it also passed when it should have failed.
+I only noticed it when I wrote the next test which also passed when it should have failed.

     it "doesn't detect bad zip" do